QzSG/bluemix-ghost-cloudinary/README.md

 # Important Note

-This repo is no longer mantained.
+This repo is no longer maintained.
 I highly recommend switching over to Ghost v1+ onwards.
 Bluemix now IBM Cloud has always been a mess to work with, I have since moved over to Digital Ocean and self hosting Ghost v1.

 # Quick Start Install